Tuanku Imam Bonjol: Controversy over National Hero Title

-Imam Bonjol and the Padri Movement have been accused of Wahhabism and of conducting crimes against the Batak people according to some Batak historians, specifically Mangaradja Onggang Parlindungan, as well as international sources.
+Imam Bonjol and the Padri movement have been criticised for Wahhabism and conducting crimes against the Batak, according to some Batak historians, specifically Mangaradja Onggang Parlindungan, as well as international sources.
 Some Batak historians argued that Imam Bonjol does not deserve the National Hero title because of his past actions and his ideological motives.
 Reports from Dutch colonial and Batak lore about the notoriety of Imam Bonjol's movement have been the source for almost a century of discussion among experts on the role of Imam Bonjol in the past.